 Tip from the study: Offer methods for online and mobile learning.

-Conclusion: The trend is moving towards mobile and independent learning, as illustrated by the following graphic:
+Conclusion: The trend is towards mobile and self-directed learning, as illustrated by the following graphic:

-The Workplace Learning Report is just one of many current studies that show: No one can afford to ignore online learning any longer.
+The Workplace Learning Report is just one of many current studies that show: No one can ignore online learning anymore.

-The blended learning method is also the best way in 2019 and 2020: By combining e-learning and personal support, you will meet the demands of young employees AND achieve sustainable results.
+The blended learning method is also the best way in 2019 and 2020: By combining e-learning and personal support, you will meet the needs of young employees AND achieve sustainable results.

 Blended Learning = Mobile Learning + Professional Support.